Trust & accuracy

 Ratings (1–10)

-Scores are editorial and relative to class and price.
+Scores are editorial and relative to laser class and indicative price: capability steps up with power within a product line, value favors lower-priced peers in the same category, and overall blends those criteria with ease of use and build.
 A 7/10 is a solid machine with clear trade-offs, not a school grade.

 Updates